szmarczak/cacheable-lookup/README.md

 **Note**: This option is independent, `options.maxTtl` does not affect this.

 **Pro Tip**: This shouldn't be lower than your DNS server response time in order to prevent bottlenecks.
+For example, if you use Cloudflare, this value should be greater than `0.01`.

 ##### options.errorTtl

 Type: `number`<br>
-Default: `0.150`
+Default: `0.15`

 The time how long it needs to remember failed queries (TTL in seconds).

 **Note**: This option is independent, `options.maxTtl` does not affect this.

 **Pro Tip**: This shouldn't be lower than your DNS server response time in order to prevent bottlenecks.
+For example, if you use Cloudflare, this value should be greater than `0.01`.

 ##### options.resolver